edaplayground/eda-playground/docs/intro.rst

   Students can work from home at their own pace, and run the lab samples on EDA Playground.
 * Quickly check whether your code is **synthesizable** or emulator-friendly.

-*********************
-What Users are Saying
-*********************

-   "This is a really useful web-based utility for anyone who is discussing/sharing/debugging a code segment with a colleague or a support person.
-Also, a very useful follow-up tool for post-training help among students or between instructor and students.
-Simple, easy, useful."

-   -- Hemendra Talesara, Verification Technologist at Synapse Design Automation Inc.

-   "I think EDA Playground is awesome!
-Great resource to learn without the hassle of setting up tools!"

-   -- Alan Langman, Engineering Consultant

-   "I’ve used it a few times now to just check out some issues related to SV syntax and it’s been a big timesaver!"

-   -- Eric White, MTS Design Engineer at AMD

-   "EDA Playground is sooo useful for interviews.
-I got a lot more feedback from being able to watch someone compile and debug errors.
-I would highly recommend others to use it if they are asking SV related questions."

-   -- Ricardo Goto, Verification Engineer

-   "I have recommended to use EDAPlayground.com to my team and am also trying to use it more for my debug.
-   I find EDAPlayground.com is much easier than logging into my Unix machines."

-   -- Subhash Bhogadi, Verification Consultant

-   "I just wanted to thank you a lot for creating EDA Playground.
-I've been using it a lot lately together with StackOverflow and it makes asking and answering questions much easier."

-   -- Tudor Timisescu, System Verification Engineer at Infineon Technologies

 ******************
 Tools & Simulators
 ******************